Cultivating Purpose and Discernment in a Computational World

 Girard is an important figure for Time as Practice.
 Read my essays using his thought here.

 The danger is not that these forces exist, but that we deny that they change as they unfold.
-We imagine that good intentions can purify what they set in motion.
+We imagine that original intentions can purify what they set in motion.
 They cannot.
 Purpose always produces an accursed share: uneven effects, unintended victims, surplus energy that must be spent somewhere.
-Again, rarely on a schedule and never as a fully reckoned set of consequences.
+Again, rarely on a schedule and never as a fully countable set of consequences.

-To take responsibility seriously is therefore not to abandon purpose, but to refuse its sanctification.
-Purpose must be followed beyond its moment of origin, through its passages and transformations, including the points where it begins to harden, exclude, or turn violent.
+To take responsibility seriously is therefore not to abandon purpose, but to refuse sanctification in its origins.
+Purpose must be followed through its passages and transformations, including the points where it begins to harden, exclude, or turn violent—often at the moment where it is most stridently asserting its original intent.

-This is why morality cannot be reduced to rules, prohibitions, or withdrawal.
+This is why morality cannot be reduced to rules, prohibitions, eternal virtues, or withdrawal.
 Nor can it be secured by collective decrees alone.
-Ethical life unfolds downstream, where intentions have already become forces and effects are no longer hypothetical.
+Ethical life unfolds downstream, where intentions have already become actions and effects are no longer hypothetical.

-Purpose, then, is not a destination.
+Purpose, then, is not an origin or a destination.
 It is a passage—one that demands ongoing attention, revision, and care as we navigate.

 Subscribe to my Substack Time Out of Joint to engage these issues.